-The bill establishes new limitations on the conveyance, exchange, and sale of state lands in Wyoming to prevent any net increase in federal land holdings within the state.
+The proposed bill establishes limitations on the conveyance, exchange, and sale of state lands in Wyoming to prevent any net increase in federal land holdings within the state.
 It introduces a new section, W.S.
 34-1-159, which defines "property" and "United States," and explicitly states that no conveyance of property in Wyoming shall result in a net gain of property to the federal government.
 However, it allows for exceptions if the federal government acquires private property and agrees to dispose of or exchange land of equal size and fair market value within one year.

-Introduced: 36-1-105, 36-1-106, 36-1-110, 36-9-101
+Statutes affected: Introduced: 36-1-105, 36-1-106, 36-1-110, 36-9-101

 Engrossed: 36-1-105, 36-1-106, 36-1-110, 36-9-101